 - 1. The Worker or Subcontractor must be asked to stop work and proceed to a private location or appropriate safe location. - 2.
 The Superintendent/Foreman, or Senior Management must be present when the disciplinary actions are taken and records must be taken. - 3.
-The Worker or Subcontractor must be notified in writing of the reason for the disciplinary actions - 4.
-The Worker or Subcontractor must also be given a chance to defend or explain his/her actions. - 5.
-Documentation of the disciplinary actions will use our Progressive Discipline Letter by Senior Management and the Health and Safety Coordinator as well as the involved worker or Subcontractor.
+The Worker or Subcontractor must be notified in writing of the reason for the disciplinary actions.